DataBiosphere/azul/CONTRIBUTING.rst

   and PRs is Zenhub's *Link to issue* feature.

-* Freebies: If the resolution to one issue implicitly resolves another one, that second issue is called a *freebee*.
+* Freebies: If the resolution to one issue implicitly resolves another one, that second issue is called a *freebie*.
 Freebies are assigned to the assignee of the primary issue and their estimate is set to zero.
-A freebee is moved manually, through the Zenhub pipelines, in tandem with its respective primary issue.
-Freebee resolution is demonstrated independently.
+A freebie is moved manually, through the Zenhub pipelines, in tandem with its respective primary issue.
+Freebie resolution is demonstrated independently.

   Freebies should be used sparingly.
 Preferably, separate issues are resolved in separate PRs.
-A commit that addresses a primary issue and a freebee have a title that lists them both e.g., ``Fix foo (#1, #2)``.
+A commit that addresses a primary issue and a freebie have a title that lists them both e.g., ``Fix foo (#1, #2)``.

   Note that dedicating a commit to a freebie on a PR branch is a bad smell.
 If